Watermelon Man (composition): 1973 Herbie Hancock version

-Hancock re-recorded the tune for Head Hunters (1973), combining synthesizers with a Sly Stone and James Brown funk influence, adding an eight-bar section.
-Hancock described his composition "Chameleon", also from Head Hunters, to Down Beat magazine in 1979: "In the popular forms of funk, which I've been trying to get into, the attention is on the rhythmic interplay between different instruments.
-The part the Clavinet plays has to fit with the part the drums play and the line the bass plays and the line that the guitar plays.
-It's almost like African drummers where seven drummers play different parts"; "Watermelon Man" shares a similar construction.
-A live version was released on the double LP Flood (1975), recorded in Japan.
+Hancock re-recorded "Watermelon Man" for Head Hunters (1973), combining synthesizers with a funk beat influenced by James Brown and Sly and the Family Stone, adding an eight-bar section.
+Hancock described his approach to Down Beat magazine in 1979: "In the popular forms of funk, which I've been trying to get into, the attention is on the rhythmic interplay between different instruments.
+The part the Clavinet plays has to fit with the part the drums plays and the line the bass plays and the line that the guitar plays.
+It's almost like African drummers, where seven drummers play different parts".
+A live version of this arrangement was released on the double LP Flood (1975), recorded in Japan.